-The national Drunk Driving, Over the Limit, Under Arrest impaired driving crackdown is a comprehensive impaired driving prevention program that combines high-visibility enforcement and public awareness through paid and earned media.
-The national campaign slogan was adopted as the over-arching theme for all DWI initiatives implemented in the state beginning in FY 2008.
-Approximately 250 state, county and local police agencies will partner with DHTS during the summer holiday enforcement campaign, August 19-September 5, 2011.
-Another 20 municipal police departments and four county task forces are expected to participate in other alcohol-related enforcement activities including DWI checkpoints and saturation patrols throughout the year.
-The holiday season crackdown will be held December 16, 2010 - January 3, 2011.
+The national drunk driving campaign, Drive Sober or Get Pulled Over, formerly known as Over the Limit, Under Arrest, is a comprehensive impaired driving prevention program that combines high-visibility enforcement and public awareness through paid and earned media.
+The national campaign slogan will be adopted as the over-arching theme for all DWI initiatives implemented in the state beginning in FY 2012.
+Approximately 250 state, county and local police agencies will partner with DHTS during the summer holiday enforcement campaign, August 24-September 3, 2012.
+Another 15 municipal police departments and nine county task forces are expected to participate in other alcohol-related enforcement activities including DWI checkpoints and saturation patrols throughout the year.
+The holiday season crackdown will be held from December 5, 2011 - January 2, 2012.